boazbk/tcs/lec_17_model_rand.md

 In this chapter we focus on the second question: formally modeling probabilistic computation and studying its power.
 Modeling randomized computation is actually quite easy.
-We can add the following operations to our NAND, NAND++ and NAND<< programming languages:
+We can add the following operations to our NAND, NAND-TM and NAND<< programming languages:

 ```python
 foo = RAND()